RikkiGibson/csharplang/defaultable-structs.md

 ```

 ## Disclaimer:
 This proposal may prove to be impractical or overly complex.
-But it feels like there is something here.
+But there may be something here that can at least be taken away and adapted for whatever proposal C# language design finally adopts to address initialization scenarios.

-Also, the phrase "by default" is confusing to use in this context, so consider saying "unless explicitly specified" or another similar phrase. :)
+Also, the phrase "by default" is confusing to use in this context, so consider saying "unless otherwise specified" or another similar phrase. :)

 ### Feature goals:
-- Provide a desirable set of "out-of-the-box" behaviors which work for analyzing legacy POCOs and use cases where objects mostly only have a 'constructed, but not fully initialized' defaultable phase, and a 'fully initialized' non-defaultable phase.
+- Provide a desirable set of "out-of-the-box" behaviors which work for analyzing legacy POCOs, as well as nominal records, as well as use cases where objects mostly only have a 'constructed, but not fully initialized' defaultable phase, and a 'fully initialized' non-defaultable phase.
-- The feature is primarily for helping the user to ensure that object fields contain values that are compatible with the field types.
+- Help the user to ensure that object fields contain values that are compatible with the field types.
-- The feature will have gaps which will not address certain people's use cases.
-For such use cases, it will be reasonably easy to suppress resulting warnings.
+- Expect that there will be gaps that do not address certain people's use cases.
+For such use cases, it will be reasonably easy to suppress any warnings.

 ### Feature non-goals:
 - Language support for "post-construction" checks after nominal initialization, i.e. "are these fields mutually compatible with each other" checks.
-- Language support for "null object" pattern, a la Unity. **However, this may end up falling out of `MyType~` and defaultability postconditions.**
+- Language support for "null object" pattern, a la Unity. **However, this may end up being adaptable from defaultable annotations and and defaultability postconditions.**
 - Hard and fast checks, which for example would give a runtime error if new non-nullable properties are added to a type such that new warnings would be introduced if we recompile.
-- Helping users ensure that a nullable reference type property is explicitly specified in an object initializer or in flow analysis, etc. Sorry, if it's nullable, we don't help you (at least not out of the box.)
+- Helping users ensure that a nullable reference type property is explicitly specified in an object initializer or is always assigned in flow analysis, etc.
-- Intricate preconditions for method parameters, e.g.: "fields A, B, and nested field C.D" must be initialized before passing the instance to this method".
+- Intricate preconditions for method parameters, e.g.: "field A, field B, and nested field C.D" must be initialized before passing the instance to this method".

 ### Constructors can return non-defaultable or defaultable instances
 ```cs